Home

 Yet, no matter how much you worry about going to hell, it won’t prevent you from going to hell.
 Souls end up in hell because they reject God’s love and mercy, and so the only way to avoid hell is to accept God’s love and mercy.
 Worrying about hell won’t do anything to help you love God.
 In fact, worrying about going to hell is itself a rejection of God’s willingness to forgive the sins you repent.

 So try considering a different strategy.
-Instead of fearing hell, which is characterized by hate, think of its opposite—love—and let a desire to love God motivate your behavior.
+Instead of fearing hell, which is a “place” characterized by hate, think of hell’s opposite—love—and let a desire to love God motivate your behavior.
 Instead of fearing what you don’t want, learn to love what you do want: God.

 Interpretation, not Fear